lxc/distrobuilder/doc/tutorials/use.md

 # Use `distrobuilder` to create images

-This guide shows you how to create an image for LXD or LXC.
+This guide shows you how to create an image for Incus or LXC.

 Before you start, you must install `distrobuilder`.
 See {doc}`../howto/install` for instructions.